Danny Wilson (rugby union): Glasgow Warriors

+From January to June 2023 Wilson acted as a consultant to Leicester Tigers supporting temporary team manager Richard Wigglesworth.

 Harlequins

-Wilson joined Harlequins as a lineout and contact coach on 12 January 2023, ahead of the 2023-24 season.
+Wilson joined Harlequins as a lineout and contact coach on 12 January 2023.
+Ahead of the 2023-24 season, he was made Head Coach at the club but will remain responsible for the lineout and contact areas.

+In April 2024, Wilson oversaw Harlequins first ever knockout stage victory in the Champions Cup, beating his former side Glasgow Warriors 28–24 in the Round of 16.
+The following week, he oversaw the quarter final victory in the competition, beating Bordeaux Bègles 42–41 away to reach the semi finals of the competition for the first time since the club was founded.

+In March 2025, he guided the club to their first away victory in the league over rivals Saracens since 2012.
+This was also the first time the club had done the double over them since the 2008–09 season.

+In September 2025, with just 15 days to go before the beginning of the 2025–26 season, he left his position at Harlequins to become an assistant coach with Wales.

 International

 Wilson also coached the Wales U20s team in the 2012 Junior World Championship where the Welsh side defeated the Baby Blacks 9-6 in the group stage.
 Wales were knocked out in the semi-finals by the Baby Blacks but claimed the Bronze medal defeating Argentina in the third place playoff.

 It was announced in 2018 that he would be joining the Scottish National side coaching team as forwards coach.

 Personal life

 While playing in Wales, Wilson married Welsh international player Rachel Poolman.